Australian gold rushes: 1851–1886: Managa and other finds in Tasmania

-Woods Almanac, 1857, states that gold was possibly found at Fingal (near Mangana) in 1851 by the "Old Major" who steadily worked at a gully for two to three years guarding his secret.
+Woods Almanac, 1857, states that gold was possibly found at Fingal (near Mangana) in 1851 by the "Old Major" who steadily worked at a gully for two to three years while guarding his secret.
 This gold find was probably at Mangana and that there is a gully there known as Major's Gully.
-The first payable alluvial gold deposits were reported in Tasmania in 1852 by James Grant at Managa (then known as The Nook) and Tower Hill Creek which began the Tasmanian gold-rushes.
-The first registered gold strike was made by Charles Gould at Tullochgoram near Fingal and Managa and weighed 2 lb 6ozs.
+The first payable alluvial gold deposits were reported in Tasmania in 1852 by James Grant at Managa (then known as The Nook) and Tower Hill Creek which began the Tasmanian gold rushes.
+The first registered gold strike was made by Charles Gould at Tullochgoram near Fingal and Managa and weighed 2 lb 6 oz (1,077 g).
 Further small finds were reported during the same year in the vicinity of Nine Mile Springs (Lefroy).
-In 1854 gold was found at Mt.
+In 1854, gold was found at Mt.
 Mary.

-During 1859 the first quartz mine started operations at Fingal.
+During 1859, the first quartz mine started operations at Fingal.
 In the same year James Smith found gold at the River Forth, and Mr. Peter Leete at the Calder, a tributary of the Inglis.
 Gold was discovered in 1869 at Nine Mile Springs (Lefroy) by Samuel Richards.
 The news of this brought the first big rush to Nine Mile Springs.
 A township quickly developed beside the present main road from Bell Bay to Bridport, and dozens of miners pegged out claims there and at nearby Back Creek.
 The first recorded returns from the Mangana goldfields date from 1870; Waterhouse, 1871; Hellyer, Denison, and Brandy Creek, 1872; Lisle, 1878 Gladstone and Cam, 1881; Minnow and River Forth, 1882; Brauxholme and Mount Victoria, 1883; and Mount Lyell, 1886.